xzel23/utility/README.md

 ## Changes

-### 24.3.0
+### 24.2.2

-- add ByteChannel support to ObjectStore and Payload
+- ObjectStore: support ByteChannel; optimized copy and move operations for DileObjectStore
+- ObjectStores: add move and copy methods that use optimized implementations when source and target stores are FileObjectStore instances
+- Payload: support ByteChannel
+- Grid: reset() should validate
+- InputControlContainer: enhance validation
-- fix Grid.reset() not revalidating inputs
+- fix build warnings
+- small fixes and improvements

+### 24.2.1

+- avoid initialization of LogBuffer instance if not necessary

 ### 24.2.0